Wearing a face covering

 What a face mask is

 A face mask is not the same as a face covering.
-A face mask is a surgical or medical grade mask, often worn with other personal protective equipment (PPE), that is used in health and social care situations.
-This is a link to the guide on masks and face coverings developed by the British Standards Institute.
+A face mask is a surgical or medical grade mask, often worn with other personal protective equipment (PPE).
+Read the guide on masks and face coverings developed by the British Standards Institute.

 How to wear and care for your face covering